Infineon/mtb-example-btstack-freertos-extadv-beacon/README.md

    <details><summary><b>Using Eclipse IDE for ModusToolbox&trade; software</b></summary>

-      1. Select the application project in the Project Explorer.
+      1. Select the application project in Project Explorer.

       2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**.